micmejia/bible-dump/NKJV/Exodus/Exod 34.md

 So Moses made haste and bowed his head toward the earth, and worshiped.

 ###### 9
-Then he said, "If now I have found grace in Your sight, O Lord, let my Lord, I pray, go among us, even though we _are_ a stiff-necked[^a] people; and pardon our iniquity and our sin, and take us as Your inheritance." ## The Covenant Renewed
+Then he said, "If now I have found grace in Your sight, O Lord, let my Lord, I pray, go among us, even though we _are_ a stiff-necked people; and pardon our iniquity and our sin, and take us as Your inheritance." ## The Covenant Renewed

 ###### 10
 And He said: "Behold, I make a covenant.
-Before all your people I will do [^b]marvels such as have not been done in all the earth, nor in any nation; and all the people among whom you _are_ shall see the work of the Lord.
+Before all your people I will do marvels such as have not been done in all the earth, nor in any nation; and all the people among whom you _are_ shall see the work of the Lord.
 For it _is_ an awesome thing that I will do with you.

 ###### 11
 Observe what I command you this day.
 Behold, I am driving out from before you the Amorite and the Canaanite and the Hittite and the Perizzite and the Hivite and the Jebusite.